aws-samples/aws-modern-application-workshop/module-1/README.md

 * eu-west-1 (Ireland)

 Select a region from the dropdown in the upper right corner of the AWS Management Console.
+Once you've selected the region for the IDE, that becomes the default region for all of the resources you create using the IDE.

 ### Creating your Mythical Mysifts IDE